-The Royal Agricultural Benevolent Institution – RABI – are a national charity that provides local support to the farming community across England and Wales.
+The Royal Agricultural Benevolent Institution – RABI – is an award-winning national charity providing local support to the farming community across England and Wales.
 Established in 1860, we have been offering guidance, financial support and practical care to farming people of all ages for generations.

 As RABI continues to evolve and develop its future service delivery programmes and partnerships, we continue to fulfil our charitable objects as a grant making charity.